Gold slips to one-week low as traders scale back US rate cut bets

 "I would expect gold prices to bottom out soon, as I still see the Fed cutting rates several times over the coming quarters, and central banks' diversification into gold remains strong."

-Markets have trimmed their bets for a rate cut next month to just over a 46% chance, down from 67% last week, the CME FedWatch tool showed.
+Markets have trimmed their bets for a rate cut next month to just over a 46% chance from 67% last week, the CME FedWatch tool showed.

 The longest U.S. government shutdown, which ended last week, led to a halt of official economic data, leaving policymakers and traders flying blind ahead of next month's Fed policy meeting.